Tool to check all your broken links

 When redesigning your site, you can prevent broken links from appearing if you follow these steps:

-5. Keep an Eye Out - After your site goes live with its new design, keep an eye out for any broken links that may pop up over time.
+5. Keep an eye out - After your site goes live with its new design, keep an eye out for any broken links that may pop up over time.
 Tools like Morningscore are here to help you find any broken link and alert you when it appears.

 Broken links don't automatically fix themselves since they lead to non-existent or moved resources.
 But don't worry, you can fix this!
 By setting up automatic redirects with a 301 code (permanent redirect) or a 302 code (temporary redirect), your server can guide visitors from those broken links to the right place.
 Just decide where you want these links to go and set it up either directly on your server or through your website's content management system.